scania-digital-design-system/tegel/CONTRIBUTING.md

 # Contribution Guide

 ## Welcome Section
-- **Introduction**: Welcome dear contributors to the Tegel Design system project.
+- **Introduction**: Welcome, dear contributors, to the Tegel Design system.
 We are very thankful for your interest in contributing.

 - **Project Overview**: The aim of Tegel Design system is to provide a set of reusable components that can be used in any project.
 The project is open source and we welcome contributions from the community.